frostburn/hewmp/README.md

 ```

 ## Quarter-tones
 The accidentals `t` and `d` act as quarter-tone sharp and flat respectively.
+The associated semi-fraction is 27/32&middot;&radic;1½ the square root of a sharp.
 ```
 C4 E4d G4 B4d  $ Neutral 7th arpeggio
 ```